A career — and life — with purpose: it’s the millennial dream.

 Applications jumped more than 70 percent in year one.

-UHC’s admissions viewbook, microsite, digital and print ads, and college brochures won top awards from Educational Advertising Awards.
+UHC’s admissions viewbook, microsite, digital and print ads, and college brochures won top awards from Educational Advertising Awards and UCDA.

 FINDING THE COMMON DENOMINATOR IN ACADEMIC STRENGTHS